CigarsSmoker/Clone/Very-bare-walkthrough-for-first-time-users.md

-Images are way easier than wall of texts to explain how µMatrix works.
+Images are way easier than walls of text to explain how µMatrix works.
 So let's visit [wired.com](https://wired.com).

 When you first visit [wired.com](https://wired.com), open the matrix: